apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

   </dd>
   <dt><code><em>select_statement</em></code></dt>
   <dd>
-    Specifies the definition of the view, detail check <a href="sql-ref-syntax-qry-select.html">select_statement</a>
+    Specifies the definition of the view.
+Check <a href="sql-ref-syntax-qry-select.html">select_statement</a> for details.
   </dd>
 </dl>